hoangsonww/DocuThinker-AI-App/README.md

 - Please note that we are currently on the **Free Tier** of **Render**.
 This means that the backend server may take a few seconds to wake up if it has been inactive for a while.

 - Therefore, the first API call may take a bit longer to respond.
 Subsequent calls should be faster as the server warms up.
 It is completely normal to take up to 2 minutes for the first API call to respond.

+- Also, the **Free Tier** of **Render** only allocates **512MB and 0.1 CPU**.
+This may result in slower response times for API calls and document processing.

+- Additionally, during high traffic periods, the server may take longer to respond, although we have employed [NGINX](#load-balancing) for load balancing and caching.

+<h2 id="load-balancing">⚖️ Load Balancing & Caching</h2>

+- We are using **NGINX** for load balancing and caching to improve the performance and scalability of the app.
+  - The **NGINX** configuration file is included in the repository for easy deployment.
+You can find the file in the `nginx` directory.
+  - Feel free to explore the **NGINX** configuration file and deploy it on your own server for load balancing and caching.
+  - **NGINX** can also be used for SSL termination, reverse proxying, and serving static files.
+More advanced configurations can be added to enhance the performance of the app.
+  - You can also use **Cloudflare** or **AWS CloudFront** for content delivery and caching to improve the speed and reliability of the app, but we are currently using **NGINX** for load balancing and caching due to costs and simplicity.
+- We are also using **Docker** with **NGINX** to deploy the **NGINX** configuration file and run the server in a containerized environment.
+The server is deployed and hosted on **Render**.
+- Additionally, we are using **Redis** for in-memory caching to store frequently accessed data and improve the performance of the app.
+  - **Redis** can be used for caching user sessions, API responses, and other data to reduce the load on the database and improve response times.
+  - You can set up your own **Redis** server or use a managed service like **Redis Labs** or **AWS ElastiCache** for caching.

 <h2 id="jenkins">🔗 Jenkins Integration</h2>